-After the UK elections in May 2016, the Dashboard will be updated with all the results.
-It will act as a stable resource of accessible information for future UK elections in the coming years.
+The Democratic Dashboard brings together a wide range of data to provide easy-to-understand information about UK elections tailored to your area.
+We hope to act as a stable resource of accessible information for future UK elections in the coming years.
 To keep updated with everything new on the site, you can follow us on Twitter and Facebook.

 Using the Dashboard is easy.
 Simply put your postcode or area into the search box on the home page, and you will instantly get information on the upcoming elections, candidates and political make-up of your area.
 If you want to look at a different area, simply search again or drop the pin to another place on the map.

 The Dashboard was created to make it easier for people to quickly find out about their local elections and candidates on their mobile, tablet or computer.
 This information has never been kept in one easy-to-access place before.
 We hope to play a part in using the digital environment to help connect people with their local democratic process again by filling the significant information gap.

 You can find contact information for the team below.

-The information used on the Dashboard has been put together by a team of researchers and election experts in the Democratic Audit unit.
-We have robust processes for collecting and checking our data.
+From 2015 - 2020, the information used on the Dashboard has been put together by a team of community and civil society researchers and election experts working with the Democratic Audit in the London School of Economics.

 If you believe any piece of information in the Dashboard is incorrect, please contact the team.